OneUptime/interview/software-full-stack.md

 Email us at interviews@oneuptime.com

-**Is 3 day time period mentioned is for each round (Round 1 and Round 2) or both combined**
+**Is the 3-day time period mentioned for each individual round (Round 1 and Round 2) or both combined**

 It's for each Round.
-3 Days for Round 1 and 3 Days for Round 2.
+3 days for Round 1 and 3 days for Round 2.
 In total, you have 6 days to finish both the rounds.

 **When will I know if I'm selected?**

 It depends on you.
 As soon as you finish both the rounds.
 We'll have 2 Skype calls next business day and we'll let you know about our decision on the same day.
-Date of Joining depends on your notice period with your current place of work.
+Your start date depends on your notice period with your current employer.
 We usually want engineers join us as soon as they can.
 If you don't have a notice period, you can join as soon as we make a decision and start the onboarding process.

 **Can I know more about the company?**

-Yes, please head over to our website at https://oneuptime.com or join the open source slack and ask questions.
+Yes, please head over to our website at https://oneuptime.com or join the open-source Slack and ask questions.

 **Is this job remote?**